datahub-project/datahub/docs/rfc/active/business_glossary/README.md

 The above diagram illustrates how business glossaries will be connected to other entities.
 Business terms are modelled as BusinessTerm entities and example business terms are `Term-1`, `Term-2`, .. `Term-n`.
 In the above diagram from the dataset (`DS-1`) element `e11` is linked to business term `Term-2` and `e12` is linked to `Term-1`.
 At the same time from Dataset (`DS-2`) element `e24` linked the business term `Term-2`, `e22` with `Term-3` and `e24` with `Term-4`.

+## Metadata Model Enhancements

+There will be 1 top level GMA [entities](../../../what/entity.md) in the design: businessTerm (Business Glossary).
+It's important to make businessTerm as a top level entity because it can exist without a Dataset and can be defined independently by the business team.

 ### URN Representation
 We'll define a [URNs](../../../what/urn.md): `BusinessTermUrn`.
 These URNs should allow for unique identification of business term.